 - In Stage 3, the challenge is to learn to live: to define life goals, build self-respect, and find peace and happiness.
 The goal is that the client leads a life of ordinary happiness and unhappiness.

-For some people, a fourth stage is needed: finding a deeper meaning through spiritual fulfillment.
+For some people, a fourth stage is needed: finding a deeper meaning.
 Linehan has posited a Stage 4 specifically for clients for whom a life of ordinary happiness and unhappiness fails to meet a further goal of fulfillment or a sense of connectedness of a greater whole.
 In this stage, the goal of treatment is for the client to move from a sense of incompleteness towards a life that involves an ongoing capacity for experiences of joy and freedom.